RibbonCommunications/webrtc-js-sdk/docs/ribbon-webrtc-doc.md

 // Make an audio-only call.
 const newCallId = client.call.make(destination, { audio: true })
 ```

+*   Throws **BasicError** Throws an error if mediaConstraints.medias is not an array.
+*   Throws **BasicError** Throws an error if mediaConstraints.medias Objects are missing `media` and `type` properties.
+*   Throws **BasicError** Throws an error if mediaConstraints contains duplicate media kinds.
+*   Throws **BasicError** Throws an error if any tracks in mediaConstraints.medias are not detached.
+*   Throws **BasicError** Throws an error if any tracks in mediaConstraints.medias are not local.
+*   Throws **BasicError** Throws an error if any tracks in mediaConstraints.medias are already in use by a session.
+*   Throws **BasicError** Throws an error if mediaConstraints.medias contains any type other than Object containing `media` and `type` properties.

 Returns **[string][8]** The generated ID of the newly created call.